chrisjsewell/ipypublish/README.md

 </div>
 ```

-## Latex Metadata Tags
+## Metadata Tags

-All information additional information, used to specify how a particular notebook/cell in latex is represented, is stored in the metadata under:
+All information additional information, used to specify how a particular notebook/cell will be represented
+when converted, is stored in the metadata under:

 ```json
 {